 Halofantrine has been shown to prolong QTc interval at the recommended therapeutic dose and is a substrate of CYP3A4.
-The concomitant use of fluconazole and halofantrine is therefore not recommended (see section 4.5).
+The concomitant use of fluconazole and halofantrine is therefore not recommended (see section 4.5 Interaction with other medicinal products and other forms of interaction).